ansible/molecule/docs/examples.rst

     It is currently only available for use with the Docker driver.

-It is possible to run Molecule processes in parallel using another tool to orchestrate the parallelization (such as `GNU Parallel`_ or `Pytest`_).

 When Molecule receives the ``--parallel`` flag it will generate a `UUID`_ for the duration of the testing sequence and will use that unique identifier to cache the run-time state for that process.
 The parallel Molecule processes